-The scattering function $\tilde{\chi}(x_\text{m})$ represents the integral of $\chi(\x)$ along the direction $\kvec_\text{p}$, i.e., the average tissue reflectivity in this direction.
-Equations~\eqref{eq:Image2}--\eqref{eq:tt_law2} show that the point-spread function (PSF) $A(\rvec, \x)$, and therefore the image $I(\rvec)$, varies only along the mid-angle direction (Fig.~\ref{fig:PlaneWave_images}).
-Thus, the images obtained with transmit-receive plane waves sharing a common mid-angle $\varphi_\text{m}$ encode similar spatial frequencies of $\chi(\x)$ and are strongly correlated.
-An explicit expression for these correlations is derived in the next subsection, where the subscript $m$ is omitted to simplify notation.
+Equations~\eqref{eq:Image2}--\eqref{eq:tt_law2} show that the point-spread function $A$ (PSF), and therefore the image $I(\rvec_{0})$, varies only along the mid-angle direction (Fig.~\ref{fig:PlaneWave_images}(c)).
+As a result, the images obtained with transmit-receive plane waves sharing a common mid-angle $\varphi_\text{m}$ encode similar spatial frequencies of $\chi({\rvec})$ and are strongly correlated.
+An explicit expression for these correlations is derived in the next subsection, where the subscript $\text{m}$, denoting the coordinate along the mid-angle direction, is omitted to simplify the notation.